 As a spirit animal, chipmunks help build strong bonds with friends.
 Like the squirrel, they bring joy and abundance.
 Chipmunks are playful and bring fun to any space.
 They are always on the move, full of mischief, especially as children.

 Chipmunks are very spontaneous.
 They love shiny trinkets but are not very patient.
 Yet, they are good planners and have a backup plan.
-They are generous with their laughter and finances but may find it hard to ask for help.
+They are generous with their laughter and finances, but may find it hard to ask for help.

 Chipmunk Power Animal